 Making a GIF in GIMP

 The method that I use here is called “the combine method”, in which the new frame is added to the previous frame.
-My idea is to make a “flashing” web banner, to draw the attention at something important.
+My idea is to make a “flashing” web banner, to draw the attention to something important.

 I presume that you have already installed GIMP in Ubuntu or whichever operating system you are using.
 Let’s start making the GIF.